ibressler/dataverifier/readme.md

 ## Goal

-- at the moment, the commandline backend it being developed
+- at the moment, the commandline backend is being developed
 - easy to use GUI (Qt probably) in the future

 ## Requirements